-CKEDIIS CHD 100 Introduction to Early Care and Education of Children CHD 204 Methods and Materials for Teaching Children CHD 206 Children's Health and Safety CHD 209 Infant and Toddler Education Programs Total Credi t Hours
+С REDITS CHD 100 Introduction to Early Care and Education of Children 3 CHD 204 Methods and Materials for Teaching Children 3 CHD 206 Children's Health and Safety 3 CHD 209 Infant and Toddler Education Programs 3 Total Credit Hours 12

 Note: Financial Aid options are limited for the Short-Term Certificate in Child Development.
-Students should contact the Office of Financial Aid for available funding options.
+Students should contact the Financial Aid Office for available funding options.

-Computer Information Science
+Computer Information Systems

-The Computer Information Science program is designed to prepare students to be successful or enhance their careers in select, high-demand, information technology fields.
+The Computer Information Systems program is designed to prepare students to be successful or enhance their careers in select, high-demand, information technology fields.
 Special emphasis is placed on the knowledge and skills needed in the small business computer environment.
 In addition, this program provides a solid foundation for those considering transferring to a senior institution.
+Students pursuing the Associate in Applied Science degree in Computer Information Systems have the opportunity to choose three specialized pathways.
+Each selected path leads to a stackable shortterm certificate, allowing students to earn industry-recognized credentials while progressing toward their degree.